 However, the statute might apply and form a basis of civil liability if the police dog bites someone other than the suspect, like the victim or an innocent bystander.17

-The statute also might apply if the police department at issue has not adopted a proper written policy on K-9 police dog use.
+The statute also might apply if the police department at issue has not adopted a properly written policy on K-9 police dog use.

-Similarly, police dog bites generally will not lead to criminal liability under California Penal Code Section 399.5.
+Similarly, police dog bites generally will not lead to criminal liability under California Penal Code Section 399.5 PC.
 That statute provides for criminal liability of owners for certain dog attacks but makes an exception for police dogs while they are working.18

 But the statute might apply if a police dog bites someone outside of the course of its work or while it is "off duty."